Christianity in Ireland: Catholic Church

 Catholicism in Ireland is part of the worldwide Catholic Church.
-The Catholic Church in Ireland serves Catholics in both the Republic of Ireland and Northern Ireland under the spiritual leadership of Pope Francis and the Conference of Irish Bishops.
+The Catholic Church in Ireland serves Catholics in both the Republic of Ireland and Northern Ireland under the spiritual leadership of Pope Leo XIV and the Conference of Irish Bishops.
 In the Republic of Ireland, 87.4% of the citizens were baptised Catholic as infants while the figure for Northern Ireland is 43.8%.

 Christianity had arrived in Ireland by the early 5th century, and spread through the works of early missionaries such as Palladius, and Saint Patrick.
 The Church is organised into four provinces; however, these are not coterminous with the modern civil provincial divisions.
 The church is led by four archbishops and twenty-three bishops; however, because there have been amalgamations and absorptions, there are more than twenty-seven dioceses.
 For instance, the diocese of Cashel has been joined with the diocese of Emly, Waterford with Lismore, and Ardagh with Clonmacnoise.
 The bishop of Galway is also the Apostolic Administrator of Kilfenora.
 There are 1,087 parishes, a few of which are governed by administrators, the remainder by parish priests.
 There about 3,000 secular clergy—parish priests, administrators, curates, chaplains, and professors in colleges.

 There are many Catholic religious institutes, including Augustinians, Capuchins, Carmelites, Fathers of the Holy Ghost, Dominicans, Franciscans, Jesuits, Marists, Order of Charity, Oblates, Passionists, Redemptorists, and Vincentians.
 The total number of the regular clergy is about 700.
 They are engaged either in teaching or in giving missions, but not charged with the government of parishes.

 Irish travellers have traditionally adopted a very particular attitude to the Catholic church, with a focus on figures such as "healing priests".
 More generally a tradition of visions continues, often outside of Church sanction.